oam-dev/spec/README.md

 ## Copyrights

-The Open Application Model including KubeVela projects are hosted in [Cloud Native Computing Foundation (CNCF)](https://cncf.io), all copyrights belong to CNCF.
+Both Open Application Model and KubeVela projects are hosted in [Cloud Native Computing Foundation (CNCF)](https://cncf.io), all copyrights belong to CNCF.